-5101:2-12-02 "Application and amendments for a child care center license" outlines the process and requirements for applying for a child care center license and the process to amend a currently existing child care center license.
+5101:2-13-02 "Application and amendments for a family child care provider license" outlines the process and requirements for applying for a family child care license and the process to amend a currently existing family child care license.
+This rule is being amended to delete the requirements for county agency to review the BCI and FBI checks for providers as it will now be done by ODJFS.
 Appendix A to this rule has been amended to reflect the updated requirements for background checks that are to be submitted at the time of application.
-Additionally, building approval documentation requirements were clarified in the appendix.

-5101:2-12-03 "Compliance inspection and complaint investigation of a licensed child care center" outlines guidelines and timeframes for inspections and investigations of licensed child care centers.
+5101:2-13-03 "Compliance inspection and complaint investigation of a licensed family child care provider" outlines guidelines and timeframes for inspections and investigations of licensed family child care providers.
 This rule is being amended to clarify language regarding types of inspections.
-The appendix to this rule has also been amended with updated language to reflect the new background check process (rule 5101:2-12-09), the updated concealed weapons requirements in Ohio (rule 5101:2-12-12), and to clarify the moderate risk noncompliance for using vehicles that do not meet the requirements of rule 5101:2-12-14 of the Administrative Code (rule 5101:2-12-14).
+The appendix to this rule has also been amended with updated language to reflect the new background check process (rule 5101:2-13-09), the updated concealed weapons requirements in Ohio (rule 5101:2-13-12), to clarify the moderate risk noncompliance (MRNC) for using vehicles that do not meet the requirements of rule 5101:2-13-14 of the Administrative Code (rule 5101:2-13-14) and to clarify when the MRNC also applies to playpens (rule 5101:2-13-20).

-5101:2-12-05 "Denial, revocation and suspension of a child care center application or license" outlines the parameters for denying an application or revoking or suspending a child care center license.
+5101:2-13-05 "Denial, revocation and suspension of a family child care application or license" outlines the parameters for denying an application or revoking or suspending a family child care license.
 This rule is being amended to include the updated background check requirements for denying or revoking a license.